-3.4.4 Guidelines from O4 study for therapeutic cooking as a part of the project MeTURA - Back to the roots
+3.4.4 Guidelines from io4 study for therapeutic cooking as a part of the project MeTURA - back to the roots

-Results of O4 Study conducted in partner countries (UK, Slovenia, Italy and Croatia) within the project MeTURA - Back to the Roots showed that the majority of respondents felt that the most positive effect of a home cooking course was the greater independence of AFMID.
+Results of IO4 Study on obstacles and potentials of family lifelong learning using therapeutic family cooking as an andragogical method for an effective learning opportunity for families with adult members with intellectual disabilities conducted in partner countries (UK, Slovenia, Italy and Croatia) on the project "MeTURA - Back to the Roots" showed that the majority of respondents felt that the most positive effect of a home cooking course was the greater independence of AFMID.
 Respondents also find that therapeutic cooking helps to make better connections between family members and improves an individual's competencies.
 Most families with AFMID believe that cooking is important because it affects the quality of life in the following areas: social inclusion, independence, family relationships, social and emotional relationships with others, as well as psychophysical health.

-In addition to the already mentioned O4 Study respondents highlighted some obstacles that prevent AFMID and their families from participating in these cooking activities, such as fear of injury when preparing food (cuts, burns, etc.), lack of adequate space, lack of motivation and professional support at home environment.
+In addition to the already mentioned IO4 Study respondents highlighted some obstacles that prevent AFMID and their families from participating in these cooking courses, such as fear of injury when preparing food (cuts, burns, etc.), lack of adequate space, lack of motivation and professional support at home environment.